ArtiomMat/tinym/README.md

 # Tiny VM
 Maizuz wants a VM to run viruses on.
 Time to emulate 8086.
+Note that this is an emulator, rather than a VM.
 Written entirely in ANSI C, 0 dependency, -pedantic.

 # Virtualization progress